"WHEN you put your hand [RAFT*] in a flowing stream, you [it] touch the last that has gone before and the first of what is still to come."

 CLICK TO ENLARGE |

 When I think of John Schoenherr, I think mostly of Dune.
 His cover art on the 1965 Ace paperback edition of Frank Herbert's epic novel is one of the most recognizable images in all of science-fiction.
-It endured on their edition for decades before finally getting replaced by other representation.
+It endured on their editions for decades before finally getting replaced by other representation.
 But the painting Schoenherr created for Matthiessen's The Cloud Forest is just as impressive to me as Dune.
 Pyramid published this paperback edition in 1966.

-"Deftly maneuvered through the dark green abyss ~ The wooden raft seemed in tune with this ~ Canorous rush of the river swish..." -- Muse
+"Deftly maneuvered through the dark green abyss -- The wooden raft seemed in tune with this -- Canorous rush of the river swish..." -- Muse

 "It is 200 years after the destruction (caused by war) when Fors sets off to explore the empty lands to the north.
 He is a member of a clan which concerns itself with recapturing the knowledge and skills of their ancestors.
 By adding to that knowledge, Fors hopes to win a place as one of the leaders of his clan.
-The imaginative descriptions of deserted cities, ruined highways, subhuman Beast Things all serve as a backdrop to For's dangerous adventure..." ---The Denver Post.
+The imaginative descriptions of deserted cities, ruined highways, subhuman Beast Things all serve as a backdrop to For's dangerous adventure... (---The Denver Post)."

 'Fors was a mutant.
 He did not know what drove him to explore the empty lands to the north, where the great skeleton ruins of the old civilization rusted away in the wreckage of mankind's hopes.
 But he could not resist the urging that led him through danger and adventure, to the place where he faced the menace of the Star Men.'

-'Per Hiero Desteen was a priest, a telepath---and a highly trained killer.
+'Per Hiero Desteen was a priest, a telepath--and a highly trained killer.
 Together with his great riding moose and the young bear who was his friend, he was on an extraordinary mission.
 For this was five thousand years after the holocaust known as The Death.
 Now the evil Brotherhood of the Unclean was waging all-out war against the few remnants of normal humanity, determined to wipe out all traces of its emerging civilization.
 Hiero's task was to bring back a lost secret of the ancients that might save the humans.
 But his path lay through the very heart of the territory ruled by the Unclean and their hordes of mutated, intelligent, savage beast followers.
 And the Unclean were waiting for him!'

 Hubert Rogers (1898-1982) created the cover art on the February, 1941 issue of Astounding Science Fiction, illustrating

-Nelson S. Bond's post-apocalyptic, and surprisingly pro-feminist, quest
+Nelson S. Bond's post-apocalyptic, surprisingly pro-feminist, quest

-all the way over to Taos, New Mexico, where he found work with, and was graciously accepted by, the
+all the way to Taos, New Mexico, where he found work with, and was graciously accepted by, the

 local art community.
-Eventually though, he was obliged to return to the
+Eventually though he was obliged to return to the

-Everyone has their favorite Tarzan artist, usually the first one you were exposed to.
+Everyone has their favorite Tarzan artist, usually the one you were first exposed to.
 Mine was Robert Abbett.
 But even Bob could mess up an painting, like having a bird wing sticking out of the side of Tarzan's head.
 Other than that, Abbett's "Lord of the Raft" is practically picture perfect.
-This 4th paperback edition of Tarzan #11, Lord of the Jungle by Edgar Rice Burroughs, was published by Ballantine in 1972.
+This 4th paperback edition of Tarzan #11, Lord of the Jungle by Edgar Rice Burroughs, was published by Ballantine in 1969.

 'Tarzan, always alert against intruding despoilers of his beloved jungle, orders an American hunter and an Arab slave trader to leave his country.
 But all are trapped in an ancient, medieval community isolated behind a wall of mountains for seven hundred and fifty years---and Tarzan is involved in one of the most fantastic adventures he has yet encountered.'

 In the early part of his career, Piers Anthony was a solid, thought provoking science-fiction writer.
-Novels like Orn (Avon, 1979), the middle section of his Of Man and Manta trilogy, even received critical acclaim.
+Novels like Orn (Avon, 1978, 7th), the middle section of his Of Man and Manta trilogy, even received critical acclaim.
 But when Anthony turned to writing humorous fantasy, sometimes raunchy fantasy, success started surrounding him like water around a raft.
-Humor's not a genre I favor, nor is raunchiness as a motif, but to each his own.
+Humor's not a genre I particularly favor, nor is raunchiness as a motif, but to each his own.
 Darrell K. Sweet is the artist most associated with Anthony's later fantasy novels, but Ron Walotsky produced several of his early SF covers.
-I admire both artists equally, but there's no denying the incredible singularity of Walotsky's style.
+I admire both artists equally, but there's just no denying the incredible singularity of Walotsky's style.

 'Three humans and an extraordinary alien creature in a quest across the face of a counter-earth in turmoil: CAL is a wise and courageous old man whose courage overcomes his wisdom in a deadly encounter with a towering and majestic monster.
 VEG is a strong and sensitive man whose total loyalty to the exploration team is fearfully tested in the wilds of the killer planet.
 AQUILON is a beautiful young woman, an artist and adventurer, who forms a strange and haunting friendship with a creature who cannot speak.
 ORN is a great, powerful, lethal bird---a bird with a subtle and fascinating alien intelligence and a surprising and unique reason for living.'